Kyndryl brand standards

 Do not use Kyndryl branding, elements, or assets in non‑Kyndryl projects.
 If you’d like to use a finished video for promotional purposes, contact the Kyndryl Content House (The Lab).
 If approved, they will share the appropriate publication details.

 All files must be delivered using an established file‑transfer process.
 Requirements may vary by production partner, project or service agreement.
-Please coordinate with the Kyndryl Content House (The Lab) to confirm the correct transfer protocol before submitting any deliverables.
+Coordinate with the Kyndryl Content House (The Lab) to confirm the correct transfer protocol before submitting any deliverables.

 The following deliverables are required for all projects.
 This list is universal and applies in all circumstances unless specifically instructed otherwise by the Kyndryl Content House.